intelligent-machine-learning/dlrover/docs/design/checkpoint-in-memory.md

 Now, the training job loads the checkpoint from the storage after the training process restarts.
 The IO speed of storage is a bottleneck to speed up the model initialization.
-However, the memory of nodes is usually not fully utilized and the node usually has a large amount of memory.
+Meanwhile, the memory of nodes is usually not fully utilized and the node usually has a large amount of memory.
 For example, a machine with 8 A100 GPUs can has up to 1TB memory.
 The training can utilize the memory of node to store and load the checkpoint after the training process restarts.